We are entering the most important months of the year for small businesses and online sellers as we head into the holiday shopping season.

 Even consumers may begin holiday shopping earlier than they did last year in order to avoid late deliveries.

-With questions looming for the 2021 holiday season, we asked 13 industry experts for their perspectives and suggestions what small business owners selling online can expect this year.
+With questions looming for the 2021 holiday season, we asked 13 industry experts for their perspectives and suggestions on what small business owners selling online can expect this year.

 - How ready is the industry?